 Statement of Tuition Assurance

-Tuition assurance protects students in the event a course of study provided by an accredited Higher Education provider ceases to be provided after it starts but before it is completed.
+Tuition assurance protects students in the event a course of study provided by an accredited Institute of Higher Education ceases to be provided after it starts but before it is completed.

-As an approved higher education provider under the Higher Education Support Act 2003, Asia Pacific International College (ABN: 48 061 101 488; CRICOS Provider No. 03048) is required to comply with the Higher Education Standards Framework which ensures tuition assurance protection is provided to students.
+As an approved Institute of Higher Education under the Higher Education Support Act 2003, Asia Pacific International College (ABN: 48 061 101 488; CRICOS Provider No. 03048D) is required to comply with the Higher Education Standards Framework which ensures tuition assurance protection is provided to students.

 If a course of study ceases to be offered at APIC, the College will work with affected students to identify a replacement course and will work with those students to be placed with a second provider.